pmarkert/hyperpotamus/README.md

 ### Capturing data from the response
 In many cases, you want to capture parts of the response either for reporting at the end of your script, or for use in subsequent steps.
-Captured values are stored in the session so that they can be replayed with `<% .. %>` tokens.
+Captured values are stored in the session so that they can be replayed with `<% .. %>` macros.

 #### Capturing using regex
 ```yaml